-After a short introduction of the two organisations Japan Bridge Scandinavia and Skånes Japanska Förening we move to the small size, low cost and low power consumption mmWave radar sensor technology world in which the two companies Acconeer (Sweden) and Alps Alpine (Japan) collaborate.
+Japan Bridge Scandinavia started 2026 by organising an after work on January 21st about the business collaboration in sensor technology between Acconeer (Sweden) and Alps Alpine (Japan).
 They have a joint development agreement to develop next generation patented Pulse Coherent sensors, targeting a wide range of applications in the automotive, industrial and consumer segments including mobile phones.

 Japan Bridge Scandinavia is a non-profit, nationally and politically independent member-based association founded in 2021, aimed at establishing a Japanese- Swedish/Scandinavian meeting point.